junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 Also check for normal eye movement, size of pupils (p.
 217), and how well he can see.

 **Arms and legs:** Look for loss of muscle.
-Notice—or measure— difference in thickness of arms or legs.
+Notice, or measure,  difference in thickness of arms or legs.

 Watch how he moves and walks.
 If muscle loss or weakness affects the whole body, suspect malnutrition (p.
 112) or a chronic (long-term) illness like tuberculosis.